carvel-dev/ytt/docs/lang-ref-ytt-overlay.md

   - valid for documents, map and array items
   - replaces "left-side" node value with "right-side" node value
   - `via` (optional) keyword argument takes a function which will receive two arguments (left and right value) and expects to return single value
-    - does not currently work with non-scalar values
+    - also works with non-scalar values (available in v0.26.0+)
   - Examples:
     - `#@overlay/replace`: (default)
     - `#@overlay/replace via=lambda a,b: "prefix-"+a`: prefix value with `prefix-` string